TERREMEMBER/znbase/docs/content/stable/admin/yb-ctl.md

 ---
-title: yb-ctl - command line tool for administering local YugabyteDB clusters
+title: yb-ctl - command line tool for administering local ZNbaseDB clusters
 headerTitle: yb-ctl
 linkTitle: yb-ctl
-description: Use the yb-ctl command line tool to administer local YugabyteDB clusters used for development and learning.
+description: Use the yb-ctl command line tool to administer local ZNbaseDB clusters used for development and learning.
 menu:
   stable:
     identifier: yb-ctl